krantzinator/100-days-of-code/log.md

 **Thoughts:** I started playing with angular-cli yesterday, and continued today.
 Partially inspired by a post I saw on how you should practice all of the small, setup pieces of ~React~ Angular until they are second nature.
 So I made this repo to do that in.
 Changing little things here and there over and over as I move forward and cement this stuff in my brain.

 **Link to work:** [more angular](https://github.com/krantzinator/angular-experiments)

+### Day 43: June 22, 2017

+**Today's Progress:** product design discussions, database schemas, perusing API docs

+**Thoughts:** Designing a product as part of a team is a new kind of challenging.
+We are all product managers.
+'Twill be interesting.

+**Link to work:** Well now, this work is gonna be kept under wraps for a bit ;)